sauluskahn/git-sandbox/README.md

 The developement branch must then merge the security branch into it, so that the security fix is still there when dev. eventually gets merged to master.
 /rambling

+(Don't pay any attention to the above, I'm new to git and am likely overlooking some elementary detail.
+But I know how to use vim pretty well!)